-Sun Prairie Utilities and Waunakee Utilities, the locally-owned non-profit municipal electric and water utilities in Sun Prairie and Waunakee, offer rebates of up to 50% of the cost of installing level 2 charging infrastructure.^{54,55} Residential customers are eligible for rebates of up to \$250.
+In addition, the WPPI member utilities offer rebates of up to 50% of the cost of installing level 2 charging infrastructure.
+Residential customers are eligible for rebates of up to \$250.
 Commercial customers can receive up to \$1,500 for the installation of a dual port level 2 charger.